Skip to content

 What is this?

 As we move between the 6 groups, we don't just change what we do—we change who we are.
-These identity protocols teach us how to show up in each space for maximum collective effective$
+These identity protocols teach us how to show up in each space for maximum collective effectiveness.

 The Six Identities We Embody